MrEliptik/HandPose/README.md

 ```

 ## TODO
+- ⌛ Add better support of webcam format (script for default format or automatically detect?)
 - ⌛ Improve hand detection of the SSD
 - ✔ ~~Add instructions for garbage pose~~
 - ✔ ~~Update file structure~~